 Get the user's phone number

-To get the user's phone number, you need to update the UI and the state in the file src/pages/Home.tsx
+To get the user's phone number, you need to update the UI and the state in the file src/pages/Home.tsx.

-function, add the definition of two states – phoneNumber
+Inside the Home function, add the definition of two states – phoneNumber and loading – as shown below:

 const Home: React.FC = () => {const [phoneNumber, setPhoneNumber] = useState('')const [loading, setLoading] = useState(false)...

-Now add the following UI components below the line: </IonHeader>
+Now add the following UI components below the line: </IonHeader>:

 <IonContent fullscreen><IonItem className="center margin-top"><IonInputvalue={phoneNumber}className="input"autocapitalize="off"type="tel"placeholder="Phone Number ex. +4433234454"onIonChange={(e) => setPhoneNumber(e.detail.value!)}clearInput></IonInput></IonItem>{loading ? (<div className="center margin-top"><IonSpinner /></div>) : (<IonButtonexpand="block"color="success"shape="round"onClick={submitHandler}>Submit</IonButton>)}</IonContent>

-The last thing needed is to bind the empty submitHandler
+The last thing needed is to bind the empty submitHandler function to an IonButton button.

 Submit the user's phone number